Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

-Two of the fundamental assumptions of the standard cosmological model --- that the initial fluctuations are statistically isotropic and Gaussian in nature --- have been rigorously examined in the four CMB maps described in Section ~\ref{sec:CMBmapNG} \citep{planck2013-p09}).
+Two of the fundamental assumptions of the standard cosmological model, that the initial fluctuations are statistically isotropic and Gaussian, are rigorously examined in \citet{planck2013-p09} and \citet{planck2013-p09a}, using the four CMB maps described in Sect.~\ref{subsec:CMBmapNG}.
 Realistic simulations incorporating essential aspects of the \Planck\ measurement process have been used to support the analysis.
-Deviations from isotropy have been found in the data, which are robust against changes in the component separation algorithm or mask used, or frequency examined.
+Deviations from isotropy have been found in the data that are robust against changes in the component separation algorithm or mask used, or the frequency examined.
 Many of these anomalies were previously observed in the \textit{WMAP} data on large angular scales (e.g., an alignment between the quadrupole and octopole moments, an asymmetry of power between two preferred hemispheres, and a region of significant decrement, the so-called Cold Spot), and are now confirmed at similar levels of significance ($\sim3\sigma$) but a higher level of confidence.
-In spite of the presence of strong non-Gaussian or anisotropic emissions coming from Galactic and extragalactic sources, the consistency of the tests performed on the four CMB maps produced by the component separation algorithms strongly favors a cosmological origin for the anomalies.
-Moreover, the agreement between \WMAP\ and the two independent instruments of \Planck\ rules out a possible explanation based on systematic artifacts.
+In spite of the presence of strong non-Gaussian and anisotropic emission coming from Galactic and extragalactic sources, the consistency of the tests performed on the four CMB maps produced by the component separation algorithms strongly favors a cosmological origin for the anomalies.
+Moreover, the agreement between \WMAP\ and the two independent instruments of \Planck\ argues against possible explanations based on systematic artifacts.